OliviaA22/document-manager/documentmanager/README.md

 ### Notification Feature

 Our module includes a robust notification system, powered by a scheduled CronJob.
-Notifications are queued and sent out at specified intervals, ensuring timely communication with users.
-For urgent matters, administrators have the option to trigger instant notifications, ensuring critical updates are promptly delivered.
+Notifications are queued and sent out at specified intervals to ensure timely communication with users.
+In urgent situations, administrators have the option of triggering instant notifications, ensuring critical updates are promptly delivered.

 ## Technical Specifications